Mercuria

-Mercuria Energy Group Ltd. is a Cyprus-domiciled Swiss multinational commodity trading company active in a wide spectrum of global energy markets including crude oil and refined petroleum products, natural gas (including LNG), power, biodiesel, base metals and agricultural products.
+Mercuria Energy Group Ltd. is a Cayman Islands-domiciled Swiss multinational commodity trading company active in a wide spectrum of global energy markets including crude oil and refined petroleum products, natural gas (including LNG), power, biodiesel, base metals and agricultural products.
 The company is one of the world's five largest independent energy traders and asset operators and is based in Geneva, Switzerland, with 37 additional offices worldwide.
 The group operates in 50 countries.

 Mercuria was founded in 2004 by Marco Dunand and Daniel Jaeggi, then executives at Phibro, a commodities trading firm sold by Citigroup to Occidental Petroleum in 2009.
 The company focused on oil trading operations until 2007.
-Prior to this, Mercuria assumed control of J&S Group, named after Polish businessmen Gregory Jankilevitsch and Wiaczeslaw Smolokowski.
+Prior to this, Mercuria assumed control of J&S Group, named after Polish businessmen Gregory Jankilevitsch and Wiaczesław Smołokowski.
 They founded Mercuria with several associates, where they remain as shareholders today.

 Operations

 In 2017, Mercuria moved about 1.5 e6oilbbl/d of crude and oil products.
 The firm has upstream and downstream assets that range from oil reserves in Argentina, Canada and the United States to oil terminals in Europe and China.
 They also maintain a substantial investment in biofuel plants in Germany and the Netherlands.

 Its subsidiaries include Navitas Energy in Canada and Vesta Terminal Services in Europe, the latter of which operates port logistics, storage and processing facilities in the Netherlands, Estonia, Belgium, and Germany.
 Mercuria entered into a joint venture with Sinopec by selling 50% of the terminals in 2013.

 Mercuria is an active player in energy and renewable markets through investments in the energy transition, focusing on the United States and Europe.
 The company told Bloomberg in 2021 that half of its portfolio would be allocated towards renewables within the next five years, and that it had already committed over $2 billion worth of investments into the energy transition.